HosseinAhmadi63/Universal-Semantic-EEG-Feature-Extraction/docs/IMPLEMENTATION_DETAILS.md

 Lee2019_SSVEP uses the training run, sessions 1 and 2, with the test run and resting-state data disabled.
 BI2012 uses training data.
 BI2013a uses non-adaptive training data.
 Sosulski2019 uses the 60 ms stimulus-onset asynchrony, does not convert SOAs into sessions, retains non-IID trials, and loads the -0.2 to 1.0 s interval.

-The article gives trial durations but does not give cue-relative crop starts.
 The repository starts at the interval declared by the MOABB dataset and crops to the paper duration.
 Dataset manifests record actual subjects, sessions, runs, events, and counts obtained from the pinned MOABB release.
 Printed counts in Tables 1-3 remain documentary targets and do not override the downloaded dataset structure.

 The MI totals in Table 1 depend on treating the printed trials-per-class figures as repeated within the listed session and run structure.
 They should not be used as array-allocation constants.
 The BI2015b discussion reports 116,160 total trials, which equals 44 subjects multiplied by 2,160 non-target plus 480 target trials.
 The repository derives actual counts from the loaded event records and reports any difference from the table.